David Lykes Keenan

 If one overlooks the nearly thirty years between 1976 and 2003 when I worked in the computer software rat race, started a couple of related businesses, and hardly touched a camera, one could say I've been at it a long, long time.

-Around this same time, I was asked to be Ellar Coltrane's on-set legal guardian on the set of Richard Linklater's film Boyhood.
+Around this same time, I was asked to be Ellar Coltrane's legal guardian on the set of Richard Linklater's film Boyhood.
 That set the hook.

 I still carry a camera with me everywhere I go.
 I have resumed my PAW series on this site, Facebook, Instagram, and Twitter.
 I have ideas for another book of photography.